-Chilly temperatures means that fall and winter is on its way and for some plants this means extra protection a light sheet and mulch for a dome cover will also help.
+Chilly temperatures means that fall and winter is on its way and for some plants in the flower garden this means extra protection a light sheet and mulch for a dome cover will also help.

 Important is to water correctly as even freezing temperatures can dry out the soil.